visha1codehub/event_finder_api/README.md

 # Event Finder API

 This is an Event Finder API built with Django, Django Rest Framework, Docker, Docker Compose, PostgreSQL for database storage, and Redis for caching.
-The application integrates with an external API in three different ways: synchronously, asynchronously, and using threading.
+The application integrates with an external API in three different ways: synchronously, asynchronously, and using python threading.

 ## Features